 Cathedral Capital Holdings Limited was originally set up in 1997 as a Names' Conversion vehicle which enabled names at Lloyd's with unlimited liability to convert to limited liability.
 One of its two main trading subsidiary companies, Cathedral Capital (1998) Limited, underwrites at Lloyd's as a corporate member.
-This company underwrote approximately $\pounds 232.3$ million (2012: $\pounds 232.3$ million) of capacity for the 2013 year of account, all of which supported Cathedral Syndicates 2010 and 3010.
-For the 2014 year of account, the Group will underwrite $\pounds 232.3$ million of capacity across Cathedral Syndicates 2010 and 3010.
+This company underwrote approximately £262.3 million (2013: £232.3 million) of capacity for the 2014 year of account, all of which supported Cathedral Syndicates 2010 and 3010.
+For the 2015 year of account, the Group will underwrite £277.0 million of capacity across Cathedral Syndicates 2010 and 3010.

 Cathedral Capital Holdings Limited's other main trading subsidiary is Cathedral Underwriting Limited, a Lloyd's managing agency which is subject to the dual regulation of the Prudential Regulatory Authority ("PRA") and the Financial Conduct Authority ("FCA") as well as Lloyd's.
 This company has the rights to manage Cathedral Syndicate 2010 and Syndicate 3010.
-Syndicate 2010 currently specialises in non-marine and aviation reinsurance, direct and facultative property and contingency business, with premium capacity of around £350 million for the 2013 year of account.
-This remains unchanged for the 2014 year of account.
-Cathedral Syndicate 2010 has just closed its eleventh underwriting year, the 2011 year of account, with a profit.
+Syndicate 2010 specialises in non-marine and aviation reinsurance, direct and facultative property and contingency business, with premium capacity of around £350 million for the 2014 year of account.
+The capacity of the Syndicate has reduced to £306 million for the 2015 year of account.
+Cathedral Syndicate 2010 has just closed its 2012 year of account, with a profit of circa £70 million.

 Cathedral Underwriting Limited set up Syndicate 3010 during 2007, with an initial capacity of £20 million, which commenced underwriting on 1 July 2007.
-The syndicate currently specialises in marine cargo including specie, fine art and war.
-The capacity of the Syndicate was increased to £30 million for the 2008 year of account and has been maintained at that level since then.
+The syndicate specialises in marine cargo (including specie, fine art and war), with aviation war, direct aviation, energy and terrorism joining the account during 2014.
+The capacity of the Syndicate was increased from £30 million to £60 million during the 2014 year of account to accommodate the new lines of business.
+The capacity has been increased to £100 million for the 2015 year of account.
 The Syndicate's sole capital provider is the Group's corporate member.
-Cathedral Syndicate 3010 has just closed its fifth underwriting year, the 2011 year of account, with a profit.
+Cathedral Syndicate 3010 has just closed its 2012 year of account, with a profit of circa £2.7 million.

-The Cathedral Syndicates 2010 and 3010 reported an aggregate 2013 calendar year profit of $\pounds 68.6$ million (2012: profit of $\pounds 50.9$ million) which equates to an aggregate net combined ratio for the Syndicates of 68.8% (2012: 79.0%), this excludes the currency translation loss of $\pounds 5.0$ million (2012: loss of $\pounds 0.9$ million).
+The Cathedral Syndicates 2010 and 3010 reported an aggregate 2014 calendar year profit of £47.3 million (2013: profit of £68.6 million) which equates to an aggregate net combined ratio for the Syndicates of 78.7% (2013: 68.8%), this excludes the currency translation gain of £5.9 million (2013: loss of £5.0 million).
 Cathedral Underwriting Limited intends to expand and develop its insurance operations as opportunities and market conditions allow.
-The Company has been approved by the FCA and Lloyd's as a controller of Cathedral Underwriting Limited.
+The Company has been approved by the PRA, the FCA and Lloyd's as a controller of Cathedral Underwriting Limited.